The Stakes of the Election & Project 2025

 Excluding Climate Change as a factor

 While economic assessments will now be considered, revisions will go a step further by REMOVING the impact of climate change when evaluating how to best protect species.
 This is despite that study after study, CITES, the IUCN, and the United Nations have all determined that climate change is one of the critical challenges in protecting wildlife.
-A recent study in part from the UN declared that approximately one million species are at risk of extinction and that global warming is one of the biggest factors in wildlife decline and endangerment.
+A recent study in part from the United Nations declared that approximately one million species are at risk of extinction and that global warming is one of the biggest factors in wildlife decline and endangerment.15

 Photo of rhinoceros mother and calf in South Africa.